2 Generalized Linear Models

 The outcome.

-See Normal Distribution. \(y \sim \mathcal{N}\! \left(\mu, \, \sigma^2\right)\) means: The outcome follows a conditional2 normal distribution with mean \(\mu\).
+See Normal Distribution. \(y|x \sim \mathcal{N}\! \left(\mu, \, \sigma^2\right)\) means: The outcome follows a conditional normal distribution with mean \(\mu\) and variance \(\sigma^2\).
+It is called conditional, because \(\mu\) is not a fixed number, but depends on \(x\).

 link function